ByteShaker/advanced_behaviour_cloning/README.md

 The amount of this combination was decided by a good resulting shape of the matrix.

 After this combination a 6x6 Convolutional Layer with a following 2x2 MaxPooling even gets more Neighbored patterns.
-Since at that time my resultet matrix has a shape of 6x16 the 6x6 sampling takes the combination of all results of the picture in count.
+Since at that time my resulted matrix has a shape of 6x16 the 6x6 sampling takes the combination of all results of the picture from left to right in count.

 Then I flatten my resulting matrix and am performing 3 Dense Layers.
 During this process my resulting steering wheel value gets identified using the outcome of the Convolution before.
-To dont loose important information the paramter amount is reduced succesivly.
+To dont loose important information the paramter amount is reduced succesively.
 This avoids big jumps in the resulting value and smoothes the learning keyboard-performed steering labels.